Can Tysabri Cause Progressive Multifocal Leukoencephalopathy?

-From General Health Science to Specific Occupational Risk
+From General Health Monitoring to Targeted Drug Safety

 Tysabri and PML: A Documented Causal Association